 Your best option is the visitor LEAP card.

 This costs €10 for one day, €19.50 for three days and €40 for seven days - simply select the option that best fits your timetable and budget.

 - Airlink 747 airport bus service

-- All Dublin Bus scheduled services (not valid on tours)
+- All Dublin Bus scheduled services

-- All Luas (tram) services
+- All LUAS (tram) services